Lady Xian: Life

-Because she was a woman of a people who wished to remain autonomous from the Chen Dynasty, her accomplishments shocked many Chinese.
-It is thus worth noting how remarkable it is that any records of her written by Chinese historians exist at all.
-Emperor Chen Shubao of the Chen Dynasty had been impressed with her achievements and bestowed her with many awards, including the title "Lady of Qiaoguo".
+Because she was a woman of a people who wished to remain autonomous from the Chen dynasty, her accomplishments shocked many Chinese.
+It is exceptional that any records of her written by Chinese historians exist at all.
+Emperor Chen Shubao of the Chen dynasty had been impressed with her achievements and bestowed her with many awards, including the title "Lady of Qiaoguo".

 She died in 602 of old age and was honored with the posthumous name of Lady Chengjing (誠敬夫人).